-- Sign-Up Bonus.
-New applicants receive 15,000 bonus ThankYou points after spending $3,000 in the first three months of card membership.
-This is worth up to $150 in gift cards.
+- Sign-up Bonus.
+You receive 15,000 bonus ThankYou Points when you spend $3,000 in the first three months of opening an account, which equals $150 when redeemed for gift cards.

 - Fees.
 There is no annual fee for the Citi Business ThankYou card, and no fee for additional cards.
 The foreign transaction fee is 3%.
 Balance transfers are 3%, with a $5 minimum.

 - APR.
 There is an introductory APR for purchases of 0% for six months from the date the account is opened.
 After that, the APR is 13.24%.
 There is no introductory APR for balance transfers.

 - ThankYou Points.
 The Citi Business ThankYou card rewards purchases with ThankYou points at the rate of three for each dollar spent on quarterly rotating business categories that you are automatically enrolled in each quarter.
 For example, the October-to-December category rewards three points per dollar on restaurant and entertainment purchases.
 You also earn one ThankYou point for each dollar spent on everything else.
 You are able to earn unlimited points that do not expire.
 They can be redeemed for gift cards, merchandise, or cash back.

 - Anniversary Bonus.
 At the end of each membership year, you receive an anniversary bonus on the ThankYou points earned from purchases that year.
 The membership year begins as soon as you become a member and resets each year on that date.
 For the first year, the anniversary bonus is 1%; for year two, the anniversary bonus is 2%; and each year after is 3%.

 - No Annual Fee.
 There is no annual membership fee for the CitiBusiness ThankYou card.

 - Introductory APR.
 If your business needs to make a large purchase, you have six months to pay for it before you start to pay interest.
 This could save you money as long you as make sure you pay off the purchase within the introductory period.